 - Tissues for cold, runny noses.

 - Sunscreen, because winter rays can be just as harmful.

 - A torch or lantern if short daylight hours might be an issue for you.

-We’ve got suggestions below for the best winter picnic worthy blankets to keep you warm and dry as well as some very portable accessories that will make winter picnics a much more civilised affair.
+From the best winter picnic-worthy blankets to keep you warm and dry and some very portable accessories, these are some of my favorite picnic accessories to make winter picnics a much more civilized affair.

-If you can’t snag a dedicated fire pit at your local picnic spot, we have included in our list a lightweight, portable, no trace fire pit solution perfect for winter picnics.
+If you can’t snag a dedicated fire pit at your local picnic spot, a lightweight, portable, no-trace fire pit solution is perfect for winter picnics.

 Take your winter picnics to the next level with this lightweight, portable fire pit.